meiosis97/Sincast/README.md

 Sincast data imputation.
 Cells in the embedding are connected by weighted lines (edges) representing affinities.
 The Sincast diffusion embedding gives a rough intuition on how the query cells are connected and hence impute each other in the graph defined by Sincast.
+We use *col.by* to indicate that query cells should be colored by their cluster annotation.

 ``` r
 query <- sincastImp(query, col.by = 'cluster')